Why You Understand Spanish But Can’t Speak It

 The production freeze is the gap between receptive competence (understanding language input) and productive competence (generating language output).

-Speaking is entirely different.
+Speaking is a different task.
 It requires:

 - Real-time lexical retrieval (finding the right word instantly)